Beth Joseph Synagogue: History

+It is the oldest congregation in the Adirondack Mountains and is the only surviving early synagogue in the region.
+The synagogue building was added to the National Register of Historic Places in 1988.

+Architecture

 The synagogue building was built in 1906, and is a 2 1/2-story, three-bay by five-bay, vernacular Italianate style frame building.
 It is sheathed in clapboard and has a false front that hides a steep gable roof.
 The front façade features a "sun dial" arch and rose window, round arched windows, and square corner towers.